ijardillier/netclient-elastic/Readme.md

 These are .NET libraries for instrumenting your applications and exporting metrics to Prometheus.

-## Implementation
+## Prometheus implementation

-### NuGet packages

-You have to add the following packages in your csproj file.
+First, you have to add the following packages in your csproj file (you can update the version to the latest available for your .Net version).

     <PackageReference Include="prometheus-net" Version="8.0.0" />
     <PackageReference Include="prometheus-net.AspNetCore" Version="8.0.0" />
     <PackageReference Include="prometheus-net.AspNetCore.HealthChecks" Version="8.0.0" />

-You can update the version to the latest available for your .Net version.

-### Prometheus metrics configuration

 By default, Prometheus add some application metrics about .Net (Memory, CPU, garbaging, ...).
 As we plan to use APM agent, we don't want Prometheus to add this metrics, so we can suppress them.
 We will also add some static labels to each metrics in order to be able to add contextual information from our application, as we did it for logs.